Find Affordable College Courses

 Columbia, MO

 Columbia College landed the #7 spot in the 2023 rankings for the best value bachelor’s degree sociology programs.
-Located in the city of Columbia, Columbia College Missouri is a private not-for-profit school with a moderately-sized student population.
+Located in the medium-sized city of Columbia, Columbia College Missouri is a private not-for-profit college with a moderately-sized student population.

-University of Central Missouri did quite well in this year’s ranking of the best places for sociology students to get a bachelor’s degree.
-It came in at #8 on the list.
-UCM is a fairly large public school located in the distant town of Warrensburg.
+With a ranking of #8, University of Central Missouri did quite well on this year’s best value schools for sociology students working on their bachelor’s degree.
+UCM is a large public school located in the town of Warrensburg.

-Drury University - College of Continuing Professional Studies came in at #9 in this year’s edition of the Best Value Sociology Bachelor’s Degree Schools in Missouri ranking.
-Drury University - CCPS is a small private not-for-profit school located in the medium-sized city of Springfield.
+Drury University - College of Continuing Professional Studies ranked #9 on this year’s Best Value Sociology Bachelor’s Degree Schools in Missouri list.
+Drury University - CCPS is a fairly small private not-for-profit school located in the medium-sized city of Springfield.

 Drury University - CCPS undergraduate students pay an average of $7,924 in in-state tuition and fees each year.
 While working on their Bachelor's Degree, sociology majors at Drury University - CCPS accumulate an average of around $34,005 in student debt.